 These days, it seems everyone’s got a side hustle.
 Maybe it’s a freelance gig, contract work or the ever-popular Uber, Lyft or BiteSquad driving opportunities.
 It seems the gig economy is here to stay.

-With millions of Americans (more than 150 million by 2020, according to Intuit) working as private contractors in a variety of fields, it can be an attractive proposition for recent college grads seeking a paycheck while on the job hunt.
+With millions of Americans (more than 150 million by 2020, according to Intuit) working as private contractors in a variety of fields, it can be an attractive proposition for entry-level college graduates seeking a paycheck while on the job hunt.
 However, there are a few important considerations that will help young job seekers balance the need to make a buck with their long-term career ambitions.

-Here are a few tips for recent college graduates to contemplate before jumping head-first into the gig economy:
+Here are a few tips for entry-level college graduates to contemplate before jumping head-first into the gig economy:

 Stay focused on your future career